 The breakdown products of the polyunsaturated fats (PUFAs) promote oxidative stress, inflammation and mitochondrial dysfunction, all of which are associated with thyroid energy production issues, and are known to be involved in the development of schizophrenia.

 “Oxidative stress is a part of the pathology in schizophrenia and appears as a promising field to develop new therapeutic strategies.
 Considerable attention has been focused on the determination of biomarkers of lipid peroxidation in schizophrenia.
 PUFAs peroxidation is a chain reaction with a large number of intermediates and end point molecules.”

-An under active metabolism tends to go hand in hand with a sluggish, irritated and inflamed digestive system, and intestinal interference plays a significant part in the advancement of metabolic issues, including the disorders of the mind.
+An under active metabolism resulting from stress, tends to go hand in hand with a sluggish, irritated and inflamed digestive system.
+Intestinal interference plays a significant part in the advancement of metabolic issues, including the disorders of the mind.

 When digestion is slow, bacteria can grow in number and move further up the intestine promoting an increase in the release of bacterial toxins such as endotoxin.
 Endotoxin is involved in the promotion of inflammation and elevation of numerous stress substances associated with schizophrenia and other mood related issues.

 “Neuropsychiatric disorders (e.g., autism, schizophrenia) are partially characterized by social cognitive deficits, including impairments in the ability to perceive others’ emotional states…endotoxin-induced inflammation led to significant decreases in performance…”